-SM4 Key Recovery Results on Synthetic Data: Our noise-free synthetic data shows that 3000 observations are enough to find all correct 6-bit and 8-bit round key candidates with the highest correlations.
+SM4 key recovery results on synthetic data Our noise-free synthetic data shows that 3000 observations are enough to find all correct 6-bit and 8-bit round key candidates with the highest correlations.
 Even in an interrupted cache attack or without cache protection, targeting this implementation using a cache-granular information would be much harder and inefficient due to the lack of intra cache-line resolution.
-If we only distinguish the 64-byte cache lines out of a 256-byte S-Box, we only learn $4 \times 2$ -bit (total of 8 bits) out of 32-bit round keys, and on each round, we need to solve 8 bits + 24 bits of uncertainty.
+If we only distinguish the 64-byte cache lines out of a 256-byte S-Box, we only learn 4×2 -bit (total of 8 bits) out of 32-bit round keys, and on each round, we need to solve 8 bits + 24 bits of uncertainty.
 Although solving 32-bit of uncertainty sounds possible for a noise-free data, it is computationally much harder in a practical noisy setting.
-Our intra cache line leakage can exploit SM4 efficiently in a known-ciphertext scenario, while the best efficient cache attack on SM4 requires chosen plaintexts [45].
+Our intra cache line leakage can exploit SM4 efficiently in a known-ciphertext scenario, while the best efficient cache attack on SM4 requires chosen plaintexts [57].

-SM4 Key Recovery Results using MemJam: The results on SM4 show even more effective key recovery against this implementation compared to AES.
-Figure 11 shows the correlation for 6-bit round keys after 5 rounds of repeated attack, and the correlation for 12-bit key candidates can be seen in Fig. 12.
+SM4 key recovery results using Mem.Jam The results on SM4 show even more effective key recovery against this implementation compared to AES.
+Figure 15 shows the correlation rate over measurements for one key byte in the first round of attack which 13,000 measurements is suffice to distinguish the correct 6-bit round key (blue) for this key byte.
+Figure 16 shows the correlation for 6-bit round keys after 5 rounds of repeated attack, and the correlation for 12-bit key candidates can be seen in Fig. 17.
 The attack expects assurance on the correct key candidates for each round of attack before proceeding to the next round due to the recursive structure of SM4.
 In our experiment using real measurement data, we have noticed that 40,000 observations are sufficient to have assurance of correct key candidates with the highest correlations.
 Our implementation of the attack can recover the correct 6-bit and 8-bit keys, and it takes about 5 min to recover the cipher key.
-In Fig. 12, we plotted the accumulated per byte correlations for all 8-bit candidates within each round of attack.
+In Fig. 17, we plotted the accumulated per byte correlations for all 8-bit candidates within each round of attack.
 During the computation of 6-bit candidates, the 8-bit candidates relate to 4 different state bytes.
 This accumulation greatly increases the result and the correct 8-bit key candidates have a very high aggregated correlation compared to the 6-bit candidates.